JianghaoLan/pystreamer/README.md

 if __name__ == '__main__':

     # Use opencv to read video frames and librosa to read audio frames.
-It's not important how you get these data.
+You can get these data by any other ways.
     import cv2
     import librosa